jacobhauter/sql-cross-reference/README.md

-# Financial Records Cross Reference Using SQL
+# Cross Referencing Financial Records Using SQL

 ## PROBLEM:
 - Needed to compare an extract of customer names with multiple other extracts, including core system, wealth management database, and brokerage database